The average hourly pay for an Order Selector is $15.54.

 An order selector must select orders for customers as quickly and efficiently as possible.
 They must be able to correctly operate equipment needed to stack pallets, as well as stage and load customer orders so they can be delivered to customers without damages and errors.
 Order selectors also need to demonstrate accuracy and monitor their work to ensure it meets company guidelines.
 They need to meet all productivity standards and ensure that all work is completed within the scheduled time.
 Being…Read more

 Order Selector Tasks

-Review sets of orders and determine how to load pallets.
+- Review sets of orders and determine how to load pallets.

-Assemble and label customer orders, reviewing for completeness.
+- Assemble and label customer orders, reviewing for completeness.